 Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European institutions.
-I headed toward the Parlamentarium, the European Parliament museum, to check out a new temporary exhibition and also visited the nearby House of European History.
+I went to the Parlamentarium, the European Parliament museum and also visited the nearby House of European History.

 Through interactive multimedia displays, objects, photos, and information panels, visitors learn about the history and workings of the European Parliament.